yangluheng/SULLM-EA/README.md

 These paradigms fail to fully exploit the structural semantics of KGs and limit the reasoning capability of LLMs in EA.

-**EA-LLM** is an LLM-driven entity alignment framework that explicitly bridges KGs and LLMs by projecting structured entity semantics into the LLM token space, enabling structure-aware alignment reasoning **without relying on embedding similarity computation**.
+**SULLM-EA** is an LLM-driven entity alignment framework that explicitly bridges KGs and LLMs by projecting structured entity semantics into the LLM token space, enabling structure-aware alignment reasoning **without relying on embedding similarity computation**.

 ---